-- v.
+- iii.
+Actions on new buildings and/or on extensions of existing buildings. - iv.
+Actions implemented in buildings which are dedicated to storage of fossil fuels. - v.
 Building components and materials used in the building renovation that contain asbestos or substances of very high concern as identified on the basis of the list of substances subject to authorisation set out in Annex XIV to Regulation (EC) No 1907/2006 are excluded. - vi.
 Building components and materials used in the building renovation that may come into contact with occupiers are to emit less than 0,06 mg of formaldehyde per m3 of material or component and less than 0,001 mg of categories 1A and 1B carcinogenic volatile organic compounds per m3 of material or component, upon testing in accordance with CEN/TS 16516 and ISO 16000-3 or other comparable standardised test conditions and determination method otherwise these are excluded. - vii.
 Buildings located in or near biodiversity sensitive areas (including the Natura 2000 network of protected areas, as well as other protected areas) are excluded. - viii.
 Undertakings that are subject to an outstanding recovery order following a previous Commission decision declaring an aid granted by Malta illegal and incompatible with the internal market. - ix.
-Undertakings in difficulty as per provisions of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemption Regulation), as amended.However, aid may be granted to undertakings which were not in difficulty on 31 December 2019 but became undertakings in difficulty in the period from 1 January 2020 to 31 December 2021. - Undertakings that have not honoured their obligations further to a recovery order issued by the IB responsible for the administration of aid schemes co-funded under the European Regional Development Fund - 2014-2020, European Regional Development Fund - 2021-2027 and NextGenerationEU Funds - Recovery and Resilience Facility (RRF). - xi.
+Undertakings in difficulty as per provisions of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemption Regulation), as amended.
+However, aid may be granted to undertakings which were not in difficulty on 31 December 2019 but became undertakings in difficulty in the period from 1 January 2020 to 31 December 2021. - x.
+Undertakings that have not honoured their obligations further to a recovery order issued by MSD. - xi.
 Exclusions as per provisions of Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (General Block Exemption Regulation), as amended. - xii.
 Undertakings whose principal activities fall under Section A 'Agriculture, Forestry and Fishing of the NACE Rev. 2. - xiii.
 Undertakings active in the sector of processing and marketing of agricultural products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned; - where the aid is conditional on being partly or entirely passed on to primary producers. - xiv.
 Undertakings whose principal activities include the manufacturing, processing and marketing of tobacco and tobacco products. - xv.
 Public entities: Ministries, Departments, Entities, Authorities, Public Commissions, Public Sector Foundations and similar organisations carrying out a public or regulatory function which does not involve the carrying out of an economic activity, whether or not such organisations are established by law.
 With the exception of commercial Undertakings carrying out exclusively economic activity in direct competition with third parties and in which Government has a controlling interest.